-The Company's Financial Statements are presented in Indian Rupees ('), which is also its functional currency and all values are rounded to the nearest million ('0,00,000), except when otherwise indicated.
+The Company's Financial Statements are presented in Indian Rupees (₹), which is also its functional currency and all values are rounded to the nearest million (₹0,00,000), except when otherwise indicated.

-The company has prepared consolidated financial statements to incorporate the financials statements of the Grab A Grub Employee Welfare Trust.
+The standalone financial statements of the Company include the financial statements of the Grab A Grub Employee Welfare Trust.
 The said trust is formed for the purpose of issuing shares to eligible employees as per vesting conditions.